pikapods/docs.pikapods.com/apps/wordpress.md

 1. Enable the pod's [database access](/manage/database) feature
 2. Follow the [official WordPress docs](https://wordpress.org/documentation/article/reset-your-password/#through-phpmyadmin) to do the actual reset.
 Look for the `wp_users` table and then change the `user_pass` field of the user.

+## Email Configuration

+To enable WordPress email functionality for user registration, password reset, and notifications, you'll need to configure an external SMTP service.
+While this can be configured manually using the `WORDPRESS_CONFIG_EXTRA` environment variable, we recommend using one of these well-maintained SMTP plugins for easier setup:

+- [Simple Email Sender](https://wordpress.org/plugins/simple-email-sender-with-smtp-and-debugging/): A lightweight plugin ideal for basic SMTP configuration
+- [Post SMTP](https://wordpress.org/plugins/post-smtp/): Feature-rich plugin with email logging and good compatibility
+- [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/): Popular option with extensive email service integrations

+For SMTP server details, you can use any email service that provides SMTP access.
+See our [FAQ on sending emails](/faq#sending-emails) for recommended email service providers.

 ## Debugging

 For troubleshooting, WordPress debug mode offers detailed error messages.
 To activate: